Skip to Content

 • High chairs are available

-• Reservations are required for this restaurant.
+• Reservations and tickets are required for this restaurant.

 What does Dine with Elmo and Friends have for toddlers and preschoolers at Sesame Place to eat?

-• This is a sit down restaurant.
+• This is a restaurant.

-• Food truck
+• Food truck with treats

-• The Cookie Monster’s Foodie Truck is located in Sesame Neighborhood
+• The Cookie Monster’s Foodie Truck is located in Sesame Neighborhood.

 eating macaroni and cheese at Sesame Place